Nawaugh03/Reciept-Reader/Datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 110 images.
+The dataset includes 340 images.
 Objects are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+* Grayscale (CRT phosphor)
+* Auto-contrast via adaptive equalization

+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise